thedynamiclinker/sudocode/etc/group.md

 So sayeth the ΛVΔ.

 ## μ: The mus
-0: Descendants of Godel & Turing.
+0: Descendants of Turing.
 Machines, Moore's Law, practical computing, von Neumann architecture, eventually Unix, C, Python, and everything that runs the modern world.
 Culturally distinct from the lambdas, though the two cultures share a common origin, and have been gradually recognizing their need for a return to a common culture in recent years.
 Examples include the increasing presence of lambda expressions in μ languages, and the increasing recognition of the need to minimize shared mutable state.

 )...
 ## ν: Artificial Intelligence
 > _Have you heard the good news?_
 > -An absolute fanatic.

 The nus.
-Cousins of λ & μ, the νs have been around since the beginning of computing, though they are a culturally separate people with distinct norms and traditions from the λs and μs, primarily due to the influence of the δs via backpropagation and the concept of "training" via the concept of gradient descent.
+Cousins of λ & μ, the νs have been around since the beginning of computing, though they are a culturally separate people with distinct norms and traditions from the λs and μs, primarily due to the influence of the δs via backpropagation and the concept of "training" via gradient descent.
 The culture of the nus has been shaped by repeated mass immigrations and emigrations of outsiders due to hype.
 The culture therefore consists of an unusual mixture of devoted intellectuals and distracted business types and assorted hype gremlins.
 In this sense it is not dissimilar from the culture found in cryptocurrency circles.
 Always focusing on the "new," the nus are the only culture in computing and mathematics known to undergo regular boom-bust cycles, known in the field as "AI winters."
 The existence of these boom-bust cycles is not due to the nature of the discipline itself, but rather due to the popular appeal of its core goals which has a tendency to attract non-technicals who are interested in anything "nu."
 Predictably, the non-technicals often grow bored and leave as quickly as they came.
 As a result, members have grown wary of any mention from outsiders that their field has become "over-hyped," and members were often heard in past eras to utter among themselves the phrase "winter is coming", as they prepared for the funding to dry up and the excitement to abate for another generation.
-Many believe that the final AI winter has now passed, though the elder members are split among themselves on this issue, both with regard to whether they believe this is in fact the case, and with regard to their individual "p doom" -- the probability each person assigns to the proposition that the accelerating advances in their field will literally lead to the collapse of civilization and/or the destruction of all human life.
+Many believe that the final AI winter has now passed, though the elder members are split among themselves on this issue, both with regard to whether they believe this is in fact the case, and with regard to their individual "p(doom)" -- the probability each person assigns to the proposition that the accelerating advances in their field will literally lead to the collapse of civilization and/or the destruction of all human life.

 ## νega: Finance
 The letter "vega" is a non-existent Greek letter, arising from Finance Bros seeing the letter "ν" (nu) used as a parameter to describe the volatility of stock options, and then pretending to know what letter it is.
 This culture is neither part of mathematics nor computing, though the various other cultures described here have often been found working technical jobs in companies alongside them, with varying degrees of amusement and nihilism.